uw-ne/ep476/hw/hw1.md

    * create an environment variable called `NUCLEAR_PATH` that refers to the absolute path of the top-level directory of this copy, i.e. the destination of the above copy
+   * Create an alias that will show you a long listing of the `fission` directory that you copied above.
    * change to the `fusion` directory
    * rename the `tokamak.rst` file to be `tokamak.txt`
    * make two directories: `magnetic` and `inertial`